runtimeverification/k/docs/user_manual.md

 rule (S1 ; S2) ; S3 => S1 ; (S2 ; S3) [anywhere]
 ```

-Then after every step, all occurances of `_;_` will be re-associated.
+Then after every step, all occurrences of `_;_` will be re-associated.
 Note that
 this allows the symbol `_;_` to still be a constructor, even though it is
 simplified similarly to a `function`.

-### `smt-lemma`, `lemma`, and `trusted` attributes
+### `trusted` claims

-These attributes guide the prover when it tries to apply rules to discharge a
-proof obligation.

--   `smt-lemma` can be applied to a rule to encode it as an equality when
-    sending queries to Z3.
--   `lemma` distinguishes normal rules from lemma rules in the semantics, but
-    has no affect.
--   `trusted` instructs the prover that it should not attempt proving a given
-    proof obligation, instead trusting that it is true.
+You may add the `trusted` attribute to a given claim for the K prover to
+automatically add it to the list of proven circularities, instead of trying to
+discharge it separately.

 ### Projection and Predicate functions